PathlyLearningPlatform/Backend/docs/idea/problems.md

 ## Motivation And It's Role

 Motivation is the feeling that makes us want to pursue certain goal.
 It plays important role in achieving educational goals, because it initiates the process.
-It usually comes first accompanied by consideration of various desires, consts and consequences.
+It usually comes first accompanied by consideration of various desires, costs and consequences.
 It helps to form the intention, which is crucial because that's what will be implemented in the future.
 A lot of students experience low or lack of motivation.
-It's absence can be caused by internal factors like **character traits** or **mental state**, but also exrernal factors like **not knowing where to start (because of resources abundance)** or **encountered difficulties**.
+It's absence can be caused by internal factors like **character traits** or **mental state**, but also exrernal factors like **not knowing where to start** or **encountered difficulties**.

 ## Solution